JorjaFox/website/_posts-old-blog/2015-09-27-immortality-discussion-post.md

 <ul><li><a href="https://jorjafox.net/gallery/tv/csi/pub/s16/promo/">Promo Gallery</a></li><li><a href="https://jorjafox.net/gallery/tv/csi/pub/s16/candid/">Candids Gallery</a></li></ul>

 I'll have the recap and screencaps up as soon as I can.
-It may be slow because this is a lot to take in, and I expect two hours of a&nbsp;<em>lot</em> of Jorja!
+It may be slow because this is a lot to take in, and I expect two hours of a&nbsp;_lot_ of Jorja!

 **Social Media**